erenaktuerk/My-Projects/README.md

 ## Machine Learning Projects

 ### [AAPL Share Prediction](https://github.com/erenaktuerk/aapl-share-prediction)
-A regression model designed to predict Apple Inc. (AAPL) stock prices using historical market data and temporal features.
-This project not only emphasizes thorough data preprocessing and feature engineering but also incorporates extensive hyperparameter optimization and model comparison to identify the best-performing regression algorithms.
+A regression model designed to predict Apple Inc. (AAPL) stock prices using historical market data, temporal features (such as time of day, previous closing prices), and advanced machine learning techniques.
+The project emphasizes data preprocessing, feature engineering, and hyperparameter optimization to achieve high accuracy.

 - **Model Type**: Regression
 - **Technologies used**: Python, XGBoost, TensorFlow, Pandas, NumPy, Scikit-learn
 - **Key features**:

-	•	Advanced data preprocessing and feature engineering
+	•	Advanced Data Preprocessing: Thorough cleaning and feature selection to ensure high-quality input data.

-	•	Hyperparameter optimization using grid search and/or Bayesian methods

-	•	Comprehensive model comparison to evaluate performance metrics
+	•	Feature Engineering: Derivation of temporal features to capture market trends and stock patterns.
+	•	Hyperparameter Optimization: Extensive use of RandomizedSearchCV for model tuning, maximizing predictive accuracy.
+	•	Model Comparison: Evaluation of both XGBoost and TensorFlow-based MLP to determine the best-performing model.
+	•	Cross-Validation: Comprehensive validation with optimized folds to avoid overfitting and ensure robustness.
+- **Project Highlights**:
+	•	Problem: Predicting future AAPL stock prices based on historical data to support investment decisions.
+	•	Methodology: The project incorporates XGBoost and a TensorFlow-based MLP to assess which model best fits the prediction task.
+Hyperparameter optimization and data preprocessing techniques are crucial in obtaining high accuracy.
+	•	Results & Evaluation: The model performance is evaluated using key metrics like RMSE, MAE, and visualized via relevant plots (e.g., loss curves, performance plots).
+Cross-validation results further validate model robustness.
+	•	Lessons Learned: The project emphasizes the importance of data quality, feature selection, and hyperparameter optimization.
+Future iterations could focus on expanding the feature set or using more advanced ensemble methods.

 - **Status**: Completed

 ### [BERT Text Classifier](https://github.com/erenaktuerk/bert-text-classifier)
-A natural language processing project that leverages the power of the BERT transformer model to classify text data into distinct categories.
-This project focuses on fine-tuning a pre-trained BERT model while integrating hyperparameter optimization techniques to enhance classification accuracy and overall model performance.
+A text classification project that leverages the power of BERT (Bidirectional Encoder Representations from Transformers) to classify text data into predefined categories.
+This project emphasizes advanced Natural Language Processing techniques, data preprocessing, model training, and evaluation using state-of-the-art transformer-based models for high performance.

 - **Model Type**: Classification
 - **Technologies used**: Python, BERT, HuggingFace, PyTorch, Scikit-learn
 - **Key features**:
+	•	Text Preprocessing: Cleans and tokenizes raw text data using state-of-the-art methods.

-	•	Fine-tuning of a pre-trained BERT model for domain-specific text classification
+	•	BERT Model Training: Fine-tunes a pre-trained BERT model for text classification tasks.

-	•	Integration of hyperparameter tuning to optimize model performance

-	•	Robust evaluation framework for classification metrics
+	•	Evaluation: Computes classification metrics such as accuracy, precision, recall, and F1-score on validation data.
+	•	Visualization: Generates performance plots and confusion matrices to assess model performance.
+	•	TPU Support: Optimized for training on TPU hardware for faster model training.
+**Project Highlights**:
+	•	Problem: Developing a robust text classifier using BERT to categorize raw text data into predefined labels.
+This solution can be used in real-world applications such as sentiment analysis, spam detection, or topic classification.
+	•	Methodology: The project utilizes a pre-trained BERT model, fine-tuned with custom data.
+Various preprocessing steps, including text cleaning, tokenization, and padding, ensure the input data is suitable for BERT.
+Hyperparameters are optimized, and the model is trained on TPU for improved performance.
+	•	Results & Evaluation: The classifier’s performance is evaluated using accuracy, precision, recall, F1-score, and confusion matrices.
+Key visualizations, including training/validation loss curves and confusion matrices, help assess the model’s effectiveness.
+	•	Lessons Learned: This project highlights the power of pre-trained transformer models and the importance of fine-tuning them for specific tasks.
+Future improvements could include experimenting with other transformer models or adding more layers to the neural network.

 - **Status**: Completed